-As soon as possible, the Department Director or designate initiating the Emergency purchase must seek the approval of the funds required to pay for the Purchase from the Director of Finance or Accounting and Budgeting Manager.
+As soon as possible, the General Manager or designate initiating the Emergency purchase must seek the approval of the funds required to pay for the purchase from the Treasurer.
 This may require additional funds to be approved by Council in accordance with the Budget Policy.

 Goods and Services Exempt from Procurement Process

 The items listed below are excluded, and may be paid without purchase orders and receiving reports.
 Please note, that although purchase orders are not required, competitive systems may still be utilized at the discretion of the department that requires the goods or services.

 i) Staff Workshops

 - Employee Expenses including: